Mead of poetry: Theft by Odin

+Influence

+The story of the mead of poetry became the basis for large numbers of kennings and heiti for poetry in the Norse poetic tradition.
+These kennings were used throughout the skaldic verse of both non-Christian and Christian Norse poets, and, in Iceland, in rímur, including self-consciously Christian, post-Reformation rímur that told Bible-stories.
+For example, to express the idea "i am composing poetry", a rímur-poet might use a series of kennings such as In a gust of wind from a giantess [INSPIRATION] a ship of dwarves [MEAD>POETRY] launches from my dock of words [MOUTH/MIND] to sail on the sea of Boðn [MEAD>POETRY]".

 Adaptations

 The comic book The Magic Mead in the Danish comic book series Valhalla, created by Peter Madsen and others, is a retelling of the story of the mead of poetry.
 Peter Madsen won The SAS Prize for Best Nordic for this comic at the Raptus Festival in Bergen, Norway.